 - Promote a culture of inclusivity where differences are accepted, valued and celebrated

 - Inform their line manager of any instances of apparent discrimination or any perceived problem in relation to employment or to the provision of products and services

 - Comply with, and promote, Post Office Ltd policy and procedures with regard to diversity and inclusion

 We want to celebrate the diversity of our workforce and the communities we serve.
 That means embracing diversity and creating policies which actively promote working without discrimination.

-- Post Office Prism is a network of lesbian, gay, bisexual and transgender (LGBT) colleagues – the group supports and celebrates Post Office’s LGBT+ community and provides advice and guidance to our business on inclusivity and diversity
+Prism is comprised of our LGBTQ+ colleagues and allies who support and celebrate Post Office’s LGBT+ community and provides advice and guidance to our business on inclusivity and diversity.

-- Our Disability Confidence group, Be You, is a network of Post Office colleagues with disabilities and colleagues who want to support them – the group provides support, and advice, and helps the business to do the very best it can for employees with disabilities
+Our disability confidence group is a network of Post Office colleagues with disabilities and allies.
+The group provides support and advice to colleagues and helps the business do the very best it can for employees with disabilities.

 We are proud of the progress that we’ve made so far in making Post Office an inclusive place to work – and that our people reflect the diversity of the communities in which we live and work, and of course, the customers we serve.